 Are you looking for the best time to visit San Francisco?
 The great thing about our beloved City by the Bay is that temperatures are cool and mild all year long.
-This means a vacation here anytime of the year is wonderful.
+This means a vacation here at any time of the year is wonderful.

-However, there are a few times of year that are extra special.
-Read on for more details about each one so you can then select which one is the right time for you.
+However, there are a few times of the year that I think are extra special.
+Read on for more details about my top 5 so you can select the right time for you.

 Disclaimer: I receive a small commission from some of the links on this page.

-Throughout these two months, you will find mostly clear skies and daytime temperatures around 70 degrees each day.
+Throughout these two months, you will find mostly clear skies and daytime temperatures around 70 degrees.
 At night, the lows are in the mid-50s.
 September is the warmest month of the year.

 There is also little rain during this time of year.
-Overall, it's the perfect time to soak up the sun around SF.
+Overall, it's the perfect time to soak up the sun around San Francisco.